Internal Investigations

 • Assessment & legal classification

-Allocation to possible criminal offences and assessment of labour-law and regulatory consequences.
+Allocation to possible criminal offenses and assessment of labor law and regulatory consequences.

 • Reporting